vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 ## Challenges I ran into

 The current DRCoordinator design makes it work as a "forwarder", as it forwards requests and responses between the Consumer & Operator contracts.
 I call this design DRCoordinator-Cooperator.
-The first task I addressed for this hackaton was prototyping a DRCoordinator-Operator, which would be a DRCoordinator that inherited from Operator and extended its functionallity for a new kind of requests using any of these approaches:
+The first task I addressed for this hackaton was prototyping a DRCoordinator-Operator, which would be a DRCoordinator that inherited from Operator and extended its functionality for a new kind of requests using any of these approaches:

-- Implement internal LINK balances (do not use `LINK.transferAndCall()`) and just emit an `OracleRequest` event (which is required to trigger `directrequest` jobs, but it does not require to be preceeded by a LINK payment).
+- Implement internal LINK balances (do not use `LINK.transferAndCall()`) and just emit an `OracleRequest` event (which is required to trigger `directrequest` jobs, but it does not require to be preceded by a LINK payment).
 - Use `LINK.transferAndCall()` and implement a new `DRCOORDINATOR_REQUEST_SELECTOR`.

-None of them came to fruiton due to the `Operator.sol` subclass limitations; the key methods have `private` visibility.
+None of them came to fruition due to the `Operator.sol` subclass limitations; the key methods have `private` visibility.
 Despite either modifying `Operator.sol` or getting rid of it was an option, I wanted to stick to the Chainlink standards and do not increase the risk of NodeOps (`Operator.sol` has been audited & widely tested).

 ## Accomplishments that I'm proud of

 Having the willpower of revamping the version presented at the previous Chainlink Hackaton knowing OCR2DR is in the works.
-DRCoordinator 1.0.0 is a more mature product and I've achieved many of the "What's Next?" bulletpoints listed on the previous hackaton.
+DRCoordinator 1.0.0 is a more mature product and I've achieved many of the "What's Next?" bullet points listed on the previous hackaton.

 Also running lots of experiments with `directrequest` jobs and trying the new built-in core tasks, e.g. `ethabiencode2`.